Inclusion Criteria1. Acute ischemic stroke (AIS) for immediate endovascular treatment

-7. Non-contrast computed tomography (NCCT) and CTA* for trial eligibility performed or repeated at ESCAPE-NA1 stroke centre with endovascular suite on-site.
+7. Non-contrast computed tomography (NCCT) and CTA (multiphase or dynamic) for trial eligibility performed or repeated at ESCAPE-NA1 stroke centre with endovascular suite on-site.

 8. Endovascular treatment with declared first endovascular approach as either stent retriever or aspiration device, and intended to be initiated (arterial access) within 60 minutes of baseline/qualifying NCCT and to first recanalization of 90 minutes.
 Study drug intended to be administered within 60 minutes of the baseline/qualifying NCCT.

 9. Signed informed consent from subject or legally authorized representative.

 Exclusion Criteria1.
 Evidence of a large core of established infarction defined as ASPECTS 0-4.